trwnh/plumeLogos/README.md

 # plumeLogos
 Logos designed for Plume, a federated blogging platform similar to Medium.
+Licensed under CC0.